FuelLabs/sway-standards/SRCs/src-14.md

 [This OpenZeppelin blog post](https://blog.openzeppelin.com/the-state-of-smart-contract-upgrades#proxies-and-implementations) is a good survey of the state of the art at this time.

 Proxy designs fall into three essential categories:
-1. immutable proxies which are lightweight clones of other contracts but can't change targets
+1. Immutable proxies which are lightweight clones of other contracts but can't change targets
-2. upgradable proxies such as [UUPS](https://eips.ethereum.org/EIPS/eip-1822) which store a target in storage and delegate all calls to it
+2. Upgradable proxies such as [UUPS](https://eips.ethereum.org/EIPS/eip-1822) which store a target in storage and delegate all calls to it
 3. [Diamonds](https://eips.ethereum.org/EIPS/eip-2535) which are both upgradable and can point to multiple targets on a per method basis

 This document falls in the second category.
 We want to standardize the implementation of simple upgradable passthrough contracts.